Accelerated Evolution

-Accelerated Evolution is the sixth studio album by Canadian musician Devin Townsend, released in 2003.
-The album, written and produced by Townsend, was a mix of musical styles from alternative rock to hard rock to progressive metal.
-Townsend, the lead vocalist and guitarist, assembled a group of Vancouver musicians to perform with him on the album: guitarist Brian Waddell, drummer Ryan Van Poederooyen, bassist Mike Young, and keyboardist Dave Young.
-This lineup, the Devin Townsend Band, was Townsend's first dedicated lineup for his solo material, and was created as a counterpart to Townsend's extreme metal project Strapping Young Lad.
+Accelerated Evolution is the sixth studio album by Canadian musician Devin Townsend and the first recorded with his backing group, the Devin Townsend Band.
+It was released on March 31, 2003, by Townsend's independent label, HevyDevy Records.
+Written and produced by Townsend, the album is an alternative rock album.
+Townsend, the lead vocalist and guitarist, assembled a group of musicians to perform with him on the album: guitarist Brian Waddell, drummer Ryan Van Poederooyen, bassist Mike Young, and keyboardist Dave Young.
+This lineup was named the Devin Townsend Band, created as a counterpart to Townsend's extreme metal project Strapping Young Lad.

-Accelerated Evolution was written and recorded at the same time as Strapping Young Lad's self-titled album, with Townsend dividing his energy between the two.
-Accelerated Evolution was recorded in Vancouver, British Columbia from September to November 2002, and was released on Townsend's independent label, HevyDevy Records, in March 2003.
-The album was well received by critics for its blend of genres and influences, its musical accessibility, and its large-scale rock production style.
+Accelerated Evolution was written and recorded at the same time as Strapping Young Lad's self-titled album, with Townsend dividing his time between the two.
+After its release, Townsend toured North America to promote the album, sometimes playing in a joint billing with Strapping Young Lad.
+The album was well received by critics for its blend of genres, accessibility, and large-scale rock production style.
+The album appeared in the French and Japanese sales charts for one week.